-Goa is the party lovers paradise and a top spot for Indian during the month of December with Christmas and New Year coming.
-You can attend the Midnight Mass service, enjoy hearty Christmas meal, and decorate a nativity scene.
+Goa is the party lovers’ paradise and a top spot for Indians during the month of December with Christmas and New Year coming.
+You can attend the Midnight Mass service, enjoy a hearty Christmas meal, and decorate a nativity scene.

-The Christmas vibe in Goa is wonderful, the street is lit up and market place are fully decorated.
-In south Goa, Christmas lights adorn the houses and churches and Christmas tree can be seen shining in all houses.
+The Christmas vibe in Goa is wonderful, the street is lit up and the marketplace is fully decorated.
+In south Goa, Christmas lights adorn the houses and churches, and Christmas trees can be seen shining in all houses.

 Baga and Calangute are the most popular beaches of Goa where Christmas is celebrated on a grand scale and will be filled with crazy people enjoying the holiday season.
 The Basilica of Bom Jesus and the Immaculate Conception Church, are the best places to attend traditional midnight mass where you can sing carols and pray.

 Also Read: Best 20 Christmas Gifts